davletovb/neva/README.md

-  adds bounded automatic retries for scheduler selection and selected agent turns; final escalation can inherit or force `raise`/`return`, while deliberate cancellation is never retried. `Environment.recovery_state()` exposes retry/recovery/escalation counters and the last recovery event.
+  adds bounded automatic retries for scheduler selection and selected agent turns; final escalation can inherit or force `raise`/`return`, while deliberate cancellation is never retried. `Environment.recovery_state()` exposes retry/recovery/escalation counters and the last recovery event;
+  `retries_exhausted` counts only configured retry sequences that actually consume their final attempt, so the default `max_retries=0` path leaves it at zero.
   Long-running jobs can opt into retention with `FailureLog(path, rotate_bytes=..., backup_count=...)`; append/load/rotation
-  are coordinated across processes sharing the same path.
+  are coordinated across processes sharing the same path when the sibling lock file is writable.
+Read-only logs remain loadable: if that lock cannot be opened because the storage is read-only, `load()` falls back to an unlocked snapshot read rather than requiring write access.
 A reader must use a matching rotation configuration (and sufficient `backup_count`) to load retained backups oldest-first. `max_record_bytes=` independently enforces a strict UTF-8 record ceiling by dropping raw context first and then truncating